 And the only reason that the 5 year survival rate number has gotten better is because of better detection methods, not because of the discovery of any successful mainstream, drug related cures for cancer.

-The United States has spent $100 BILLION dollars researching cancer with no progress.
+The United States has spent $100 BILLION dollars researching cancer with little progress to show.
 Seems to me that the hypotheses we are researching might need to be overhauled.
 And it gets worse.

 Radiation, cancer drugs, and chemotherapy make enormous amounts of the money for the the mainstream cancer industry, so it's in their interest to ignore and downplay treatment options that bypass the conventional and expensive treatments.
 Here's a quick rundown of the kind of money involved in cancer treatment:

 And sadly, for many people, these mainstream cancer treatments are more dangerous than the original cancers, especially if the cancer is a slow growing one.
-Chemotherapy treatments and radiation are highly toxic to the entire body, not just to the cancer cells, and many people die of the treatments, rather than the cancer itself.
+Chemotherapy treatments and radiation are highly toxic to the entire body, not just to the cancer cells, and many people die from treatment damage, rather than the cancer itself.
 See this paper and this paper.

 For example, a meta-analysis study published in the Journal of the American Medical Association showed that the use of the cancer drug bevacizumab in combination with chemotherapy or biological therapy was associated with an increased risk of treatment-related death.